DR NIGEL J. PARKER FIPTA

 Nigel entered the Patent Attorney Profession in 2001 and undertook a Graduate Diploma in Intellectual Property Law, which he completed in 2002.

-Nigel’s practice specializes in the drafting, prosecution and litigation of Biochemical and Biotechnological patents, both before the Australian and New Zealand Patent Offices and in the Federal Court of Australia.
+Nigel’s practice specializes in the drafting, prosecution and litigation of Biochemical and Biotechnological patents, both before IP Australia and the Intellectual Property Office of New Zealand and in the Federal Courts of Australia.
 His work focuses on the fields of Molecular Biology, Bioinformatics, Immunology, diagnostics, medical devices and plant innovations and Plant Breeder Rights.
 Having rebuilt his own motor vehicle, Nigel also enjoys working on mechanical inventions and building materials and has a keen interest in the patenting of business methods.

-Nigel is a Fellow of the Institute of Patent & Trade Mark Attorneys; a Member of the Asian Patent Attorneys Association and serves on its Emerging Rights Committee; and The Intellectual Property Society of Australia and New Zealand.
-He is also a Member of the Australian Biotechnology Association.
+Nigel is a Fellow of The Institute of Patent and Trade Mark Attorneys of Australia, a Member of the Asian Patent Attorneys Association, where he serves on its Emerging Rights Committee, The Intellectual Property Society of Australia and New Zealand and a Member of the Australian Biotechnology Association.